What is that?

 Cork plant mats

-Cork plant mats are a good option to separate the bottom of potted plants from the floor.
+You can put a cork plant mat under indoor plants to avoid them touching the floor.
 They do not absorb moisture and will protect the floor.

 You could drag the potted plants over the cork plant mats without issues.
 Cork is a soft material that will prevent scrapes on your floor.